alelekime/alelekime/README.md

 # Hello, I'm Ale Souza 👋

 ## 👩‍💻 About Me
-I am an iOS Developer with four years of dedicated experience and a broader seven-year background in programming.
-Fluent in English, I excel in agile team environments, skillfully navigating Scrum and Kanban methodologies.
+I am an iOS Developer with five years of dedicated experience and a broader eight-year background in programming.
+Fluent in English, I excel in agile team environments, skillfully navigating Scrum methodologies.
 My technical prowess spans across SwiftUI, UIKit, and ViewCode, with a strong emphasis on building scalable and maintainable applications.

 ## 🛠️ Skills & Expertise